-The use of reclaimed water is required on the Project.
 The CONTRACTOR will be responsible for purchasing all of the reclaimed water needed for construction from the City of Alamogordo.
 The cost will be determined in accordance with the current reclaimed water rates.
-Contact City of Alamogordo Water Billing Department at 575-439-4260.
 It shall be the CONTRACTOR's responsibility to transport and apply the reclaimed water as specified or as ordered by the ENGINEER.